Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV: Results and Discussion

 \subsection{Integrated yields}

-Integrated yields, $\langle dN/dy \rangle$, of strange meson (K$^{0}_{S}$) and strange baryons ($\Lambda$, $\Xi$, and $\Omega$) at mid-rapidity are plotted as a function of $\langle dN_{ch}/d\eta \rangle_{|\eta| < 0.5}$ as shown in Fig.~\ref{fig:dndy_Mode0} for p+p collisions at $\sqrt{s}$ = 13 TeV using the \texttt{PYTHIA8} model.
+Integrated yields, $\langle dN/dy \rangle$, of strange meson (K$^{0}_{s}$) and strange baryons ($\Lambda$, $\Xi$, and $\Omega$) at mid-rapidity are plotted as a function of $\langle dN_{ch}/d\eta \rangle_{|\eta| < 0.5}$ as shown in Fig.~\ref{fig:dndy_Mode0} for p+p collisions at $\sqrt{s}$ = 13 TeV using the \texttt{PYTHIA8} model.
 These results are compared with the available experimental data from the ALICE experiment \cite{multpp13}.
 Fig.~\ref{fig:dndy_Mode0} displays the results from the \texttt{PYTHIA8} model with MPI-based CR mechanism for two different color reconnection ranges, RR = 1.8 and 3.6.
 For comparison, we have also shown the results for the events without the CR mechanism.
-It can be clearly seen from Fig.~\ref{fig:dndy_Mode0} that, except for the K$^0_s$ meson, the MPI-based CR mechanism underestimates the experimental data.
+It can be clearly seen from Fig.~\ref{fig:dndy_Mode0} that, except for the K$^{0}_{s}$ meson, the MPI-based CR mechanism underestimates the experimental data.
 The discrepancy increases with increasing multiplicity as well as with the increase in strange quark content.
-It can also be seen from Fig.~\ref{fig:dndy_Mode0} that there is no significant effect of RR on the integrated yield of strange hadrons.
+The parameters of the MPI-based CR in \texttt{PYTHIA} model has been tuned to reproduce experimental data on non-strange hadrons.
+Although the presence of MPI introduces additional partonic interactions that can affect the color structure of the final state hadrons through color reconnection, its implementation in \texttt{PYTHIA} might not explicitly account for the production of strange quarks during these additional soft interactions\footnote{It is to be noted here that the strangeness suppression factor in the LUND string fragmentation used in \texttt{PYTHIA} i.e. \texttt{StringFlav:probStoUD} is 0.217 (default)}.
+Thus, the inadequate modeling of soft or non-perturbative processes could result in disparities between predictions and experimental data concerning multi-strange baryons.
+It can also be seen from Fig.~\ref{fig:dndy_Mode0} that there is no significant effect of reconnection radius (RR) on the integrated yield of strange hadrons.